 - Wisconsin — Besides the turning leaves in places like charming Door County, how can you miss with a corn maze like this one?
 Or craft beer breweries?

-- Pennsylvania — Browse through the Fall in PA page, then figure out how to combine foliage with perhaps a Civil War trail like the Road to Gettysburg or a “libation vacation” on the Pennsylvania Wine Trails.
+- Pennsylvania — Browse through the Leaf Peepers in PA page, then figure out how to combine foliage with perhaps some Civil War experiences or a “libation vacation” on the Pennsylvania Wine Trails.

 - Arkansas — The state tourism site has a whole Web page devoted to fall foliage travel planning.
-Find dramatic forested vistas on north-south Arkansas Scenic Highway 7 (a National Scenic Byway) and the wonderfully-named Pig Trail in the Ozark National Forest.
+Find dramatic forested vistas on north-south Arkansas Scenic Highway 7 and the wonderfully-named Pig Trail in the Ozark National Forest.
 Soo-eee.